shravani-23/Devops/README.md

-# Devops my name is shravani.i am from famt
+# Devops my name is shravani.i am from ratnagiri.
+studing in famt.